- Who is Navitas?

 - Questions or Issues you may have

 - Contacting your Supervisory Authority

-NAVITAS LIMITED PROTECTING YOUR PRIVACY
+NAVITAS PTY LTD PROTECTING YOUR PRIVACY

-Navitas Limited respects your right to privacy.
+Navitas Pty Ltd respects your right to privacy.
 This privacy notice (the “Privacy Notice”) explains who we are, how we collect, share and use personal information about you, and how you can exercise your privacy rights.
 This Privacy Notice applies to data collected about all users of www.navitas.com and websites of our subsidiary companies, and other related websites, (the “Website”) and the services available on the Website (the “Services”).

-If you have any questions or concerns about our use of your personal information, then please contact us using the contact details provided at the bottom of this Privacy Notice.
+If you have any questions or concerns about our use of your personal information, please contact us using the contact details provided at the bottom of this Privacy Notice.